FAQ's - Divorce Attorney San Antonio TX Answers

 Child and Medical Support

-“Net Resources” = All income received annually (excluding certain income, like Welfare benefits and a spouse’s income) LESS:
+“Net Resources” = All income received annually, excluding certain income, like TANF benefits (Temporary Assistance for Needy Families) and a spouse’s income LESS:

-1. Taxes (federal income taxes, social security taxes);
+1. Taxes (federal and state income taxes and social security taxes);

 3. Union dues; and

-The guidelines above apply to net resources up to $8,550.00/month.
-If an Obligor makes more than $8,550.00/month, the guidelines apply up to $8,550.00.
-The child support amount can then be adjusted based on whether the child’s needs are greater than the amount of support.
+The guidelines apply to an Obligor’s net resources up to $9,200.00/month.
+If an Obligor makes more than $9,200.00/month, the Texas Child Support guidelines apply up to $9,200.00.
+The child support amount can then be adjusted based on whether the child’s needs are greater than the amount of support to be ordered under the guidelines.

 Back to Top